-- In the Designer, select the User interface > Forms > User interface forms category. - 2.
+- 1. In the Designer, select the User interface | Forms | User interface forms category. - 2.
 Select the Edit form task. - 3.
-In the Form Editor, select the user interface form.

-- 4. In the edit view, select the Application view and then the application. - 5.
-Select the Database > Save to database and click Save.
+In the Form Editor, select the user interface form. - 4.
+In the edit view, select the Application view and then the application.

-- Creating user interface forms on page 142 - Assigning user interface forms to permissions groups on page 144 - Applications for configuring the user interface on page 196
+- Creating a new user interface form on page 133 - Assigning user interface forms to permissions groups on page 135 - Applications for configuring the user interface on page 185